 The entire school uses the same History curriculum.
 We have chosen to use “The Mystery of History” Volumes 1-4.
 We rotate through the four textbooks, meaning that students will repeat the same material every four years, with more being required from the older students.
 In general, each week’s study begins with a pre-test.
 Then, we study three lessons a week and take a quiz at the end to evaluate progress.
 Each term, students are required to select any topic of interest to them and prepare a short presentation.

-This year, we are studying Volume III, which covers history from 1455-1707.
+This year, we are studying Volume IV.

 Math